 notices, but he figures in later as a Limited Member of the Gridiron Club.

 |Arthur and Carrie were married in 1909.
 They were photographed with their best man, C. Arthur Slater and maid of honor Arthur's cousin Helen Pierce, in a pleasant summer reception in the Smith's back yard.|

 Both Arthur and Carrie would tell a story, although with slightly different emphasis.
 One night, shortly after they were married, they thought an intruder was inside.
-Carrie and Arthur crept down the steps, she in front with a lighted candle, and he behind with the sword!
+Carrie lighted a candle and Arthur found a dress sword nearby, and they crept down the steps, she in front withthe lighted candle, and he behind with the sword!
 Fortunately there was no intruder.

 I am not sure who introduced Arthur to the Southern Railway architectural

-department, but he started there soon after as an architectural draftsman.
+department, but he started there in 1902 as an architectural draftsman.

 Within a few years he had been promoted and recognized for his abilities

 and was assigned to Water Supply and was given the duties of civil engineer.